 What Is The Best Time To Book Your Test?

 From my own experience as a lecturer, the best time to book your test is when your English level is at its best and you are well aware of the strategies and skills needed to ace your exam.
 It’s much better to prepare first and then book your test.
 Use the time between your preparation and booked test date to continually improve your skills through practice with official IELTS Tests.
-Unfortunately, most test-takers do not heed this advice, mostly because they have an unrealistic opinion about their current level of proficiency as well as the actual level of difficulty of the IELTS exam.
+Unfortunately, most test-takers do not heed this advice, mostly because they have an unrealistic opinion about their current level of proficiency as well as of the actual level of difficulty of the IELTS exam.
 Such students take the test without being sufficiently prepared and get IELTS test scores that do not meet their minimum requirements.
 They end up having to pay the IELTS fee multiple times every time they register to retake the test, which is quite costly.

 If you feel that you are not currently at a level of English language proficiency that is necessary for the IELTS exam, then you should consider enrolling for an IELTS preparation course package with an experienced IELTS tutor.